cargomail-org/grip/README.md

 ## Motivation

-Enhance the Simple Mail Transfer Protocol (SMTP) in MTA-to-MTA communication by using a strong authentication mechanism.
-Consider alternative HTTPS-based means of communication, e.g., RESTful, WSS, and WebTransport.
+To enhance SMTP, FTP, and AS2 protocols with a cross-domain authentication mechanism.
+Also, consider other methods of communication, e.g., RESTful, WSS, and WebTransport.

 ## Identity Propagation